Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Microdosing seeks to fix this problem by loading the body with caffeine gradually over a few hours.
 Instead of taking a full dose of caffeine all at once, we take small doses (around 20 mg) every hour.
 Since the half-life of caffeine is around 6 hours, as we take a new dose every hour, caffeine levels build up over time.

-The reported benefits of microdosing caffeine is a steady rise in energy levels throughout the day without the crash.
-It’s also reported to have significantly fewer side-effects than traditional caffeine supplementation.
+The reported benefit of microdosing caffeine is a steady rise in energy levels throughout the day without the crash.
+It’s also reported to have significantly fewer side effects than traditional caffeine supplementation.

 How to do it: